Students

 Number of hours: 10

-Internships at other teaching or research centers
+Stays at other research centers (mobility)

 Number of hours: 480